 Persuasion and Power in Organisations

 Attempts to build power and influence others represent crucial facets of human interaction within every social and professional domain, including the work context.
 This course provides insights into the nuts and bolts of social power and influence in organizations.
 Insight into bases of power as well as effective principles of influence is of high potential value to leaders as well as other organizational members.
 Examples will be drawn from a variety of areas in the work domain.
-Students will also be given hands-on experience with specific influence techniques by performing small, empirical experiments.

 - The concept of power: Different types of power